by Libbylawrence and Starsky Hutch 76

 Apparently, the capsule in which Zo-Mar had been placed eventually made its way to Earth, where he freed himself.
 But for a reason unknown to him, Zo-Mar did not have any super-powers on Earth.
 He captured Superman, along with the Challengers of the Unknown, in order to discover the secret behind his powers.
 Frustrated by Kal-El’s lack of answers for him, Zo-Mar enslaved Superman and sent him on a destructive rampage that was only stopped when the Challengers defeated him and took away his glyph card.

 Ironically, Zo-Mar then gained his full Kryptonian powers on Earth once separated from the glyph card, which Superman surmised was some kind of mutated kryptonite.
-After a short battle, Superman was able to defeat Zo-Mar thanks to his experience in battle and use of super-powers, and he used the phantom zone projector to send Zo-Mar into the zone.
-And that was where he had remained, as far as anyone knew, until now.
+After a short battle, Superman was able to defeat Zo-Mar thanks to his experience in battle and use of super-powers, and he used the Phantom Zone Projector to send Zo-Mar into the Zone. (*) That had taken place just before the Crisis on Infinite Earths, so he had only spent a few short months there until the Phantom Zone itself was emptied and seemingly destroyed.
+No one knew what had happened to him after that, until now.
 Zo-Mar was back, and he had killed Yllura’s husband.

-“I can’t believe he would be free, but then the zone was altered so much by that magical imp, according to Kal-El,” said the worried Don-El after Yllura informed him of everything.
-A new crime wave and a sister, all in just a few days, is a lot to absorb, he mused.
+“I can’t believe he could be free, but then the Zone was altered so much by that magical imp, according to Kal-El,” said the worried Don-El after Yllura informed him of everything.
+A new crime wave and a newly discovered sister, all in just a few days, is a lot to absorb, he mused.

 Yllura had dried her widow’s tears quickly.
 There would be time to mourn later.
 She waited as the justiciar led her into his uncle Zor-El’s home.
 “I appreciate your willingness to see me,” she began.